veltzer/demos-docker/exercises/2_tier_webapp/exercise.md

 Phase 1:

-* Install Docker with mysql DB on it
+* Install Docker with MySQL DB on it
 * Demonstrate that you can contact the database and perform operation on it `CREATE DATABASE`
     `CREATE TABLE`